angular/angular-cli/DOCUMENTATION.md

 This replaces the normal Angular `bootstrap()` that you would normally use for client-only Angular apps.
-Note that the MainModule you pass in here can and should be different (see [main.browser.ts](https://github.com/angular/universal-starter/blob/master/src/main.browser.ts) in starter repo) than the MainModule you reference from the server side start (i.e. src/server.ts).
+Note that the MainModule you pass in here can and should be different (see [app.browser.module.ts](https://github.com/angular/universal-starter/blob/master/src/app.browser.module.ts) in starter repo) than the MainModule you reference from the server side start (i.e. src/server.ts).
 This is due to the fact that your imports for each side may be slightly different.
-In many cases, as you build out your Universal app, you will have some browser-only or node-only dependencies and that is when main.node.ts and main.browser.ts would be different.
+In many cases, as you build out your Universal app, you will have some browser-only or node-only dependencies and that is when app.node.module.ts and app.browser.module.ts would be different.

 Final note is that in your imports for your Universal app on both the browser and node NgModule, you need to add UniversalModule: